christianbmartinez/weather-app/README.md

 # What's this?

-A weather app that uses boostrap, local storage, and jquery.
+A weather app that uses boostrap, local storage, and javascript.

 # Built with